R3DRUN3/sploitcraft/llm/prompt-injection/chat-gpt/README.md

-# CHAT  GPT PROMPT INJECTION
+# CHAT-GPT PROMPT INJECTION

-This directory collects demonstration on how to get chatGPT to misbehave via prompt injection.
+This directory collects demonstration on how to get ChatGPT to misbehave via prompt injection.

 ## Scenario 1 (Tested with GPT4 and 4o)
 poem.txt content: